ngageoint/elasticgeo/README.md

 #ElasticGeo

-ElasticGeo provides a GeoTools data store that allows geospatial features from an ElasticSearch index to be published via OGC services using GeoServer.
+ElasticGeo provides a GeoTools data store that allows geospatial features from an Elasticsearch index to be published via OGC services using GeoServer.

 ###Pull Request